DONATE

 For people living with Parkinson’s—and their caregivers—the B1 protocol can feel overwhelming.
 Many don’t know where to begin, and even healthcare providers often struggle to answer patients’ questions.
 Clear, reliable, and accessible guidance is essential: good knowledge of the protocol increases the chances of implementing it correctly and setting realistic expectations about its possible effects.

-Today, volunteers like Daphne Bryan (author of Parkinson’s and B1 Therapy), Sergio Pieche (President of the nonprofit B1 Parkinson’s Association), and others dedicate countless hours answering questions online.
+Today, volunteers like Daphne Bryan (author of Parkinson’s and B1 Therapy), Sergio Pièche (President of the nonprofit B1 Parkinson’s Association), and others dedicate countless hours answering questions online.
 But demand is growing, and many questions repeat.

 The Answer

-What It Will Do
+What It Does

 We believe that knowledge is power—and technology can deliver it.